brucemack/kc1fsz-rc1/README.md

   - Receiver audio level RMS and peak
 * (In development) Remote firmware update via LoRa connection.
 * (In development) <= 3 second digital audio delay to avoid "static crashes."
+* Microcontroller uses a watchdog timer to limit the risk of lockup.

 Other things to know: